-Adding to this consumer uncertainty is the fact that the true cause of Chinese Restaurant Syndrome is still a mystery.
+Adding to this consumer uncertainty is the fact that the true cause of MSG symptom complex is still a mystery.
 Many people are left wondering, “Why do some people feel ill after eating food containing MSG?”
-Some researchers speculate that the symptoms of Chinese Restaurant Syndrome are caused by referred pain due to irritation of the esophagus
+Some researchers speculate that the symptoms are caused by referred pain due to irritation of the esophagus

 No matter where you stand on the topic, it’s important to investigate where information is coming from and how valid it is.
 And if you ever experience symptoms you think may be related to an MSG allergy, consult a doctor.

 This article was originally produced as part of 75toGo, a project to publish research-intensive health and fitness stories for twentysomethings looking to create good practices and habits for the decades ahead.